NPC Dialogue Command

 Note

-If no sceneName is specified, whatever the last dialogue that NPC had is displayed.
+If no sceneName is specified, then the previous dialogue that NPC said remains displayed.

 The first is to initiate an NPC dialogue box without the player interacting directly with the NPC, essentially using the NPC as a 'pop-up' window that doesn't require the player to click the NPC.
-The NPC in this scenario doesn't even have to be visible to the player in the world (although they must be in a loaded chunk and within ticking distance of the player receiving the dialogue) and could be stashed underground or in some other inaccessible location.
+The NPC in this scenario doesn't have to be visible to the player in the world, but they must be in a loaded chunk and within ticking distance of the player receiving the dialogue.
+The NPC could be stashed underground or in another inaccessible location.

 Dialogue Change

-is used to direct an NPC to use the dialogue provided in a specifically designated scene file.
-This command requires the use of a behavior pack containing a dialogue folder and scene file to function correctly.
+/dialogue change is used to direct an NPC to use the dialogue provided in a specifically designated scene file.
 The command will instruct the targeted NPC to pull its dialogue from the location designated by the scene tag name.
 The command should be run before the player initiates contact with the NPC.

 /dialogue change <npc: target> <sceneName:string> [player: target]